sagemath/sagewiki_to_gh-2022-10-10/cando.md

  * SAGE provides limited 3d plotting via an included ray tracer.

 == Polytopes ==
- * Exact convex hulls can be quickly computed using polymake and the cddlib library.
+ * Exact convex hulls in any dimension can be quickly computed using polymake and the cddlib library.